chjackson/survextrap/README.md

 ### How it works

-* Bayesian multiparameter evidence synthesis is used to jointly model all sources of data and judgements
+* Bayesian multiparameter evidence synthesis is used to jointly model all sources of data and judgements.

 * An M-spline is used to represent how the hazard changes through time (as in [rstanarm](https://arxiv.org/abs/2002.09633)).
 The Bayesian fitting method automatically chooses the optimal level of smoothness and flexibility.
 Spline "knots" should span the period covered by the data, and any future period where there is a chance that the hazard may vary.